heig-vd-dai-course/heig-vd-dai-course/14-practical-work-2/COURSE_MATERIAL.md

 If elements that are supposed to be acquired through the course or previous practical works are omitted, forgotten or poorly implemented, we might penalize you.

+You can use [PlantUML](https://plantuml.com/), [Draw.io](https://draw.io/) or
+any other tools you want to create your sequence diagrams.

 You can use any other dependencies you want in your Maven project.
 You must however explain why and how you use it in your README.